Thomas Johnson (defensive tackle)

-Thomas Johnson (born June 24, 1981) is an American former professional football defensive tackle in the National Football League for the Dallas Cowboys, Houston Texans and Atlanta Falcons.
+Thomas Johnson (born June 24, 1981) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Houston Texans and Atlanta Falcons.
 He played college football for the Middle Tennessee Blue Raiders.

-Early years
+Early life

 Johnson attended Hamilton High School, where he played defensive tackle, tight end and linebacker.
 He led his team in tackles and sacks in his last 2 seasons.
 As a senior, he received All-state, All-Metro, and All-City honors.